Macrometacorp/docs/docs/cep/stream-worker-logging.md

 WHERE humidity < 30;
 ```

-This example creates an advanced stream worker that logs IoT data, including temperature and humidity readings.
-It also logs anomalies, such as when the temperature is above a certain threshold or humidity is below a certain threshold.
+This stream worker creates an IoT data stream and two log sinks (`TempHumidityLog` and `AnomalyLog`).
+The first `INSERT` statement logs the temperature and humidity data, while the other two `INSERT` statements log anomalies when the temperature is above 30 or humidity is below 30.